AscendantDesign/Scaffold/README.md

 ### Universal Transcript Support

-In as early a version as is possible, adoption of Universal Transcripts, as proposed by The National Laboratory for Education Transformation will be implemented, unless a more suitable system is found in the meantime.
+In the earliest version possible, adoption of Universal Transcripts, as proposed by The National Laboratory for Education Transformation, unless a more suitable system is found in the meantime.

 As described at their website <http://nlet.org/universal-transcript/>, Universal Transcript is a blockchain-based, student-managed,